-Some providers do require special devices that plug into your car’s onboard diagnostic computer, which may not be desirable for some drivers.
+Some providers do require installation of special devices that plug into your car’s onboard diagnostic computer, which may not be desirable for some drivers.
 However, there are providers that simply track your car’s odometer.
 Call your provider to find out what usage-based policies they offer.

 Let’s say you’re moving temporarily for work and need a car for a few months.
 Because most car insurance providers divide payment periods by six months, you can simply open a policy for that period of time and cancel before your next payment.
-You will need to contact your provider though — do not simply fail to pay the bill.
+You will need to contact your provider, though — do not simply fail to pay the bill.

-Let’s say you’re a “snowbird” — you spend your winters down south, but the rest of the year up north.
+Let’s say you’re a “snowbird” — you spend your winters down south but the rest of the year up north.
 If you have a car that stays at your winter home, you might be thinking you can get temporary car insurance.
 The truth is, this doesn’t really exist, but there are options.

 Where the car spends most of its time is where it should be both registered and insured.
-During the months that this car isn’t being used, you can either turn in your plates and insurance, or work with the insurance provider to get as many low mileage/usage discounts as possible.
+During the months that this car isn’t being used, you can either turn in your plates and insurance or work with the insurance provider to get as many low-mileage/usage discounts as possible.